ovh/docs/pages/platform/kubernetes-k8s/configuring-oidc-provider-config/guide.en-gb.md

 #### The API Explorer

-To simplify things, we are using the [API Explorer](https://api.ovh.com/console/), which allows to explore, learn and interact with the API in an interactive way.
+To simplify things, we are using the [API Explorer](https://api.ovh.com/console/) which allows to explore, learn and interact with the API in an interactive way.

-Log in to the API Explorer using your OVH NIC.
+Log in to the API Explorer using your OVHcloud NIC handle.

 ![Log in to the API Explorer](images/kubernetes-quickstart-api-ovh-com-001.png){.thumbnail}